amir-arad/MCP-server-vault/servers/chromindscan-chromia-mcp.md

 ## Description

-Enables AI to interact with Chromia Wallet for sending $CHR transactions.
-This MCP server provides a secure interface for automated cryptocurrency transactions on the Chromia blockchain.
+This tool that enables Claude AI to interact with Chromia Wallet for sending $CHR transactions.

 ## Features